Facebook Ads are one of the more popular advertising options for people who are new to online marketing.

 After all, you could get everything else right.
 But, if your targeting is off base, nothing else will work.

-What good is an awesome looking ad, if the ad is shown to people who don’t care for it?
+What good is an awesome-looking ad, if the ad is shown to people who have no use for it?

-Think about it – if you aren’t interested in buying dog food, but a poorly target ad tries to promote some to you, even an awesome looking dog food ad isn’t going to change your mind on the matter.
+Think about it – if you aren’t interested in buying dog food, but a poorly targeted ad tries to promote some to you, even an awesome-looking dog food ad isn’t going to change your mind on the matter.

 So, knowing all of that, what can be done to target your ads effectively?

 If you want to target your ads properly, you must first take a look at who your customer is and build a custom audience profile.